Safety & Health Program

 Safety audits are performed at our job sites and facilities.
 The audits document and ensure deficiencies are addressed and abated.

 Team members consisting of Site Superintendents, Shop Supervision, Field Technicians and the customers, at their discretion, perform a continual auditing process at each site.

 In addition, our safety professionals and staff members including management make routine visits to our job sites to ensure the employees are implementing and utilizing the safety training skills they have received.

 Safety Incentive Programs

 We believe in rewarding positive safety performance.
-Safety incentive program has made a marked impact on employee involvement and dedication to ongoing safety practices.
-Accident-free employees can earn safety points, which accrue and redeemed for merchandise.
+The safety incentive program has made a marked impact on employee involvement and dedication to ongoing safety practices.
+Accident-free employees can earn safety points, which accrue and be redeemed for merchandise.
 Employees can also earn additional points during routine safety audits if found performing task safely or taking the above and beyond approach to make the job task safe.

 Near Miss Accident Reporting

 We address "Near-Misses," and treat them as though an injury or property damage actually happened.
 This procedure involves a thorough investigation.
 This allows us to implement controls to prevent future incidents.

 If there is an injury or illness, our objectives are the following: